Golden-Ratio Multiplier

 • 14 Mar 2024 — spot $73,097.77, 350DMA $34,933.85, multiple 2.09× — band 2.

 The ×1.6 line — the golden-ratio band — does double duty.
 It marks both the upper edge of accumulation territory (when spot is below it) and the lower edge of the bull-cycle envelope (when spot is above it).
-Crossings in either direction have been sticky: 2015's upcross preceded the 2017 cycle peak; 2018's downcross marked the cycle bottom; 2019's upcross preceded the 2021 cycle peak; 2022's downcross marked the post-FTX bottom.
-Crossings inside a single quarter — single-day false signals — are rare on a 350-day MA.
+Crossings in either direction have been sticky: the 2015 upcross preceded the 2017 cycle peak; the 2018 downcross marked the cycle bottom; the 2019 upcross preceded the 2021 cycle peak; the 2022 downcross marked the post-FTX bottom.
+Single-quarter whipsaws are rare on a 350-day MA — the slowness that makes the chart a poor entry timer is exactly what keeps the ×1.6 line free of false signals.

-The other six bands carry less reliable signal as cycle markers.
+The other six bands carry far weaker signal as cycle markers.
 Each was useful in one cycle and silent in the next.
 Treat the ×1.6 line as the most durable threshold on the chart and the higher bands as risk-framing rather than as triggers.

-The 350-day window and Fibonacci multipliers are post-hoc fits, not derivations.
-Philip Swift's June 2019 piece (Medium, 17 Jun 2019) presents the multipliers as “the mathematically organic nature of Bitcoin adoption”, mapping past cycle tops to specific bands.
-The mapping fits well enough to be useful — but it is curve-fitting on three cycles, not a model derived from first principles.
-Tim Stolte of Amdax framed the broader category critique in a 2022 post on Bitcoin power-law fits: “there's no logic or wisdom there, just pure guesswork and picking whatever looks nice” (Amdax / Medium, 2 Sep 2022).
-The same caveat applies here: pretty bands fit on small samples don't survive forever.
+The window and ladder are post-hoc fits, not derivations.
+Swift's June 2019 piece (Medium, 17 Jun 2019) presents the multipliers as “the mathematically organic nature of Bitcoin adoption”, but the 350-day window and the Fibonacci ladder were chosen because they fit two or three cycle tops — curve-fitting on a tiny sample, not a model derived from first principles.
+Tim Stolte of Amdax made the category critique bluntly for Bitcoin power-law fits: “there's no logic or wisdom there, just pure guesswork and picking whatever looks nice” (Amdax / Medium, 2 Sep 2022).
+Pretty bands fit on four points do not survive forever.

 The four-year cycle scaffolding may be ending.
-If Lyn Alden and Matt Hougan are right that the structural drivers of Bitcoin's price are shifting from issuance halvings to ETF flows and global liquidity (Bitwise CIO memo, 23 Dec 2025), the band-decay pattern this chart surfaces may continue all the way down — to the point where the multiplier framework collapses into the ×1.6 line as the regime-marker and the higher bands are decorative.
-That is a possibility this chart cannot rule out.
+The chart's central premise — that there is a recurring cycle whose tops can be ranked — is itself in question.
+If Bitwise CIO Matt Hougan is right that Bitcoin's price drivers are shifting from issuance halvings to ETF flows and global liquidity (Bitwise CIO memo, 23 Dec 2025), the band-decay pattern may continue all the way down until the framework collapses into the ×1.6 line as a lone regime-marker and the higher bands are purely decorative.
+That is a future this chart cannot rule out, and the one its own diminishing-tops trend quietly points toward.

 Frequently asked